mwvgroup/pwv_kpno/1.0.0/examples/html/_sources/correcting_spectra.rst.txt

 Correcting Spectrographic Observations
 **************************************

+Although **pwv_kpno** is primarily designed for correcting photometric observations, it can also be used to correct spectra.
+However, it strongly recommended to read the
+`Validation section <../../validation/html/transmission_function.html#comparison-to-observations>`_
+first.

 Correcting observed spectra for PWV effects is achieved in four steps:

 #.
 Use **pwv_kpno** to determine the PWV transmission function corresponding to a given observation